LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: LVLM-Count

 \textbf{How to draw the paths.} Previous step obtains the endpoints of the division paths.
 Assume $P_s=(x,0)$ and $P_e=(x,h)$ are the start and end points of a vertical division path, respectively.
 In an ideal case where there are no masks in the path of a straight line connecting the two points, this path will be drawn by connecting all the pixels on the straight line.
 However, there are potential masks that can be considered obstacles blocking the path.
 In other words, beginning from $P_s$, the line needs to go around these obstacles to reach $P_e$.
 Consequently, we treat this as a 2-dimensional path-finding problem.
 To solve the problem, we build a 2D binary map, $I_B$, where the pixels covered by the masks are turned into black, indicating them as obstacles, and all the other pixels are turned into white, showing they are open for passage.
 This binary image $I_B$ is mapped into a graph $G$, where each white pixel is a node, and it is connected to all of its white neighboring pixels.
 We use the $A^*(G,P_s,P_e,g)$ search algorithm to find a path that connects $P_s$ to $P_e$, where the heuristic $g$ is set to be Manhattan distance.
 The output of $A^*$ is a set of connected pixels that go around the obstacles and connect $P_s$ to $P_e$, creating an object-aware division path, as shown in \Cref{fig:path_finding}.
 The path-finding algorithm is run for all division coordinates.
 Finally, we draw the image contours based on these division paths and take the area surrounded by each contour as a resulting sub-image.
+Note that although not part of the main LVLM-Count pipeline, the above two steps can be applied to the $y$-axis in the same manner to obtain horizontal division paths.
+For further discussion, the reader may refer to \Cref{sec:appendix:xy_divisions}.